alisw/AliPhysics/MUON/READMEmchview.txt

 /*! \page README_mchview Tracker visualisation program

-A visualisation program, mchview, is now available to display, in two dimensions (3D visu being done within the EVE framework), the tracker chambers.
+A visualisation program, \link mchview.cxx mchview \endlink, is now available to display, in two dimensions (3D visu being done within the EVE framework), the tracker chambers.

 \section mchview_install Installing the program

-mchview should be installed together with the rest of AliRoot.
-Two points should be noted though. mchview is using two external files to run properly.
+\em mchview should be installed together with the rest of AliRoot.
+Two points should be noted though.
+ \em mchview is using two external files to run properly.
 One is a resource file $HOME/.mchviewrc, used to "configure" the program and keep some history of the user interaction with it (e.g. the list of recent data sources used).
 The other one is a Root file, padstore.root (default name, can be changed with the resource file), which contains lots of precomputed information (like the contours that are being displayed, the geometry transformations, etc...).
-By default, mchview will look for this file in the current directory.
+By default, \em mchview will look for this file in the current directory.
 If it's not there, it will ask if it's OK to create it.
 Be warned that this will take a while (but is only done once).
- If you install a new version of mchview, it is recommended to delete this file first, before lauching mchview again.
+ If you install a new version of \em mchview, it is recommended to delete this file first, before lauching \em mchview again.

 \section mchview_navigation Navigating the display

-When starting mchview (and after the padstore.root file has been created for the first time), you'll be presented with two tabs.
+When starting \em mchview (and after the padstore.root file has been created for the first time), you'll be presented with two tabs.
 The first one allow to navigate within the detector, and the second one to select data sources to be displayed.
 The first tab offers a global view of the 10 tracking chambers.
 On the right you'll see